smk/invite/README.txt

 This prevents the 'Create new account' menu item from being rendered.

--- CONTACT --
+-- CREDITS --

+Original author:
+  David Hill (tatonca)

 Current maintainer:
-Stefan Kudwien (smk-ka) - dev@unleashedmind.com
+  Stefan M. Kudwien (smk-ka)

-Original author:
-David Hill (tatonca) - tatonca_@hotmail.com
+Sponsored by UNLEASHED MIND
+  Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
+Visit http://www.unleashedmind.com for more information.